fastify/github-action-merge-dependabot/README.md

 The permissions required are:

-- [`pull-requests`](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps#permission-on-pull-requests) permission: it is needed to approve PRs.
+- [`pull-requests`](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps#permission-on-pull-requests): it is needed to approve PRs.
-- [`contents`](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps#permission-on-contents) permission: it is necessary to merge the pull request.
+- [`contents`](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps#permission-on-contents): it is necessary to merge the pull request.
 You don't need it if you set `approve-only: true`, see the example below.

 If some of the required permissions are missing, the action will fail with the error message: